 General Job Description:

-The Member Resources Coordinator works closely with members, member leadership, the Cooperative Experience Manager, and senior management in order to achieve overall organizational objectives.
+The Member Resources Coordinator works closely with members, member leadership, the Cooperative Experience Manager, Member Education Coordinator, Mediation and Conduct Committee Liaison and senior management in order to achieve overall organizational objectives.
 They must have the ability and desire to work with members in a member-controlled cooperative environment.

-- 1. Oversee the development and execution of New Member Orientations and ongoing education for BSC members, under the direction of the Cooperative Experience Manager and ETCom.
+- 2. Oversee the development and execution of New Member Orientations for BSC members, under the direction of the Cooperative Experience Manager and ETCom.

 - a.
 Develops and provides programming and educational materials to ensure that all prospective and current members are effectively trained and provided with ongoing education in cooperative values and practices, focusing on the mission of the BSC, the Anti-Oppression Policy, rights and responsibilities of membership, the requirements to cooperatively run the individual housing units, and democratic self-governance.